ISISComputingGroup/ibex_developers_manual/Server-Release-Tests.md

 ### LARMOR

-1. Ensure that the Chopers are not commented out in the configuration file
+1. Larmor has 3 mk3choppers, ensure that there are three Choppers enabled in the ioc/mk3chopper st.cmd file and that you can see three choppers connected in the GUI

 ### IMAT